magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 #   --> [[ 1.
 1. 1.]  [ 3.
 3. 13.]  [ 4.
 4. 24.]]     # starting at index 1.
 ```

-Several extensions of the `rotate` method give a lot of flexibility with object rotation:
+Several extensions of the `rotate` method give a lot of flexibility with object rotation.
+They all feature the arguments `anchor` and `start` which work as described above.

 :::{dropdown} <span style="color: orange">**rotate_from_angax(**</span>`angle`, `axis`, `anchor=None`, `start="auto"`, `degrees=True` <span style="color: orange">**)**</span>
-`angle`: scalar or array_like with shape (n,)
+* `angle`: scalar or array with shape (n).
+Angle(s) of rotation.
-    Angle(s) of rotation in units of deg (by default).

-`axis`: str or array_like, shape (3,)
-    The direction of the axis of rotation.
-Input can be a vector of shape (3,) or a string 'x', 'y' or 'z' to denote respective directions.
+* `axis`: array of shape (3,) or string.
+The direction of the rotation axis.
+String input can be 'x', 'y' or 'z' to denote respective directions.

-`anchor`: None, 0 or array_like with shape (3,) or (n,3), default=None
-    The axis of rotation passes through the anchor point given in units of mm.
-By default (anchor=None) the object will rotate about its own center. anchor=0 rotates the object about the origin (0,0,0).

-`start`: int or str, default='auto'
-    Starting index when applying operations.
-See 'General move/rotate behavior' above for details.

-`degrees`: bool, default=True
-    Interpret input in units of deg or rad.
+* `degrees`: bool, default=True.
+Interpret angle input in units of deg (True) or rad (False).
 :::

 :::{dropdown} <span style="color: orange">**rotate_from_rotvec(**</span>`rotvec`, `anchor=None`, `start="auto"`, `degrees=True` <span style="color: orange">**)**</span>
-`rotvec` : array_like, shape (n,3) or (3,)
-    Rotation input.
-Rotation vector direction is the rotation axis, vector length is the rotation angle in units of rad.
+* `rotvec` : array with shape (n,3) or (3,).
+The rotation vector direction is the rotation axis and the vector length is the rotation angle in units of deg.

-`anchor`: None, 0 or array_like with shape (3,) or (n,3), default=None
-    The axis of rotation passes through the anchor point given in units of mm.
-By default (anchor=None) the object will rotate about its own center. anchor=0 rotates the object about the origin (0,0,0).

-`start`: int or str, default='auto'
-    Starting index when applying operations.
-See 'General move/rotate behavior' above for details.

-`degrees`: bool, default=True
-    Interpret input in units of deg or rad.
+* `degrees`: bool, default=True.
+Interpret angle input in units of deg (True) or rad (False).
 :::

 :::{dropdown} <span style="color: orange">**rotate_from_euler(**</span> `angle`, `seq`, `anchor=None`, `start="auto"`, `degrees=True` <span style="color: orange">**)**</span>
-angle: int, float or array_like with shape (n,)
+* `angle`: scalar or array with shape (n).
 Angle(s) of rotation in units of deg (by default).
-`seq` : string
+* `seq` : string.
 Specifies sequence of axes for rotations.
 Up to 3 characters belonging to the set {'X', 'Y', 'Z'} for intrinsic rotations, or {'x', 'y', 'z'} for extrinsic rotations.
 Extrinsic and intrinsic rotations cannot be mixed in one function call.

-`anchor`: None, 0 or array_like with shape (3,) or (n,3), default=None
-    The axis of rotation passes through the anchor point given in units of mm.
-By default (anchor=None) the object will rotate about its own center. anchor=0 rotates the object about the origin (0,0,0).

-`start`: int or str, default='auto'
-    Starting index when applying operations.
-See 'General move/rotate behavior' above for details.

-`degrees`: bool, default=True
-    Interpret input in units of deg or rad.
+* `degrees`: bool, default=True.
+Interpret angle input in units of deg (True) or rad (False).
 :::

 :::{dropdown} <span style="color: orange">**rotate_from_quat(**</span>`quat`, `anchor=None`, `start="auto"` <span style="color: orange">**)**</span>
-`quat` : array_like, shape (n,4) or (4,)
+* `quat` : array with shape (n,4) or (4,).
 Rotation input in quaternion form.

-`anchor`: `None`, `0` or array_like with shape (3,) or (n,3), default=`None`
-    The axis of rotation passes through the anchor point given in units of mm.
-    By default (`anchor=None`) the object will rotate about its own center.
-    `anchor=0` rotates the object about the origin `(0,0,0)`.

-`start`: int or str, default=`'auto'`
-    Starting index when applying operations.
-See 'General move/rotate behavior' above
-    for details.
 :::

 :::{dropdown} <span style="color: orange">**rotate_from_mrp(**</span>`matrix`, `anchor=None`, `start="auto"` <span style="color: orange">**)**</span>
-`matrix` : array_like, shape (n,3,3) or (3,3)
+* `matrix` : array with shape (n,3,3) or (3,3).
+Rotation matrix.
-    Rotation input.
 See scipy.spatial.transform.Rotation for details.

-`anchor`: `None`, `0` or array_like with shape (3,) or (n,3), default=`None`
-    The axis of rotation passes through the anchor point given in units of mm.
-    By default (`anchor=None`) the object will rotate about its own center.
-    `anchor=0` rotates the object about the origin `(0,0,0)`.

-`start`: int or str, default=`'auto'`
-    Starting index when applying operations.
-See 'General move/rotate behavior' above
-    for details.
 :::

 :::{dropdown} <span style="color: orange">**rotate_from_mrp(**</span>`mrp`, `anchor=None`, `start="auto"` <span style="color: orange">**)**</span>
-`mrp` : array_like, shape (n,3) or (3,)
-    Rotation input.
-See scipy Rotation package for details on Modified Rodrigues
+* `mrp` : array with shape (n,3) or (3,).
+Modified Rodrigues parameter input.
+See scipy Rotation package for details.
-    Parameters (MRPs).

-`anchor`: `None`, `0` or array_like with shape (3,) or (n,3), default=`None`
-    The axis of rotation passes through the anchor point given in units of mm.
-    By default (`anchor=None`) the object will rotate about its own center.
-    `anchor=0` rotates the object about the origin `(0,0,0)`.

-`start`: int or str, default=`'auto'`
-    Starting index when applying operations.
-See 'General move/rotate behavior' above
-    for details.
 :::

 When objects with different path lengths are combined, e.g. when computing the field, the shorter paths are treated as static beyond their end to make the computation sensible.
 Internally, Magpylib follows a philosophy of edge-padding and end-slicing when adjusting paths.